 How Much: $30 per vehicle for 7 days.
 Admission includes the North Rim and South Rim.
 We got in free with my son's Every Kid in a Park pass.
 Find out how you may be able to save on admission in my article 4 Ways to Save on National Park fees.

 Amenities: The Grand Canyon Lodge has lodging, modern restrooms, gift shop and dining.
 You'll find a General Store and service station with fuel, groceries and camping supplies near the campground.

 How else can I help?

 Need a place to stay?
 Lodging is limited on the North Rim.
-Try the Grand Canyon Lodge, Jacob Lake, Arizona or Kanab, Utah.
+Search for Grand Canyon Lodge, Jacob Lake or Kanab.
 Click the button below to explore your options on TripAdvisor.

-Click the other button to see the cute house we rented in Kanab.
-It's #869359vb on HomeAway.
+Visit HomeAway.com to see the cute house we rented in Kanab.
+It's #869359vb.

 Need a rental car?
 Driving your own car is the best way to get to the Grand Canyon North Rim.
 Find the best rates from dozens of agencies at RentalCars.com.
 Read my tips for getting the best price on your rental car HERE.